top of page

 Boston-based conductor Holly Druckman is in demand as a smart, sensitive performer of early and contemporary music.
 Ms. Druckman is a music director and conductor with a passion for curation and dramaturgy.
 She sees her mission as creating and performing programs that function as large-scale compositions.
 Her thoughtful approach to programming brings her audience and musical collaborators alike on a journey, in which the emotional whole is greater than the sum of its parts.

 Ms. Druckman is the founder and artistic director of Carduus, a chamber choir dedicated to exploring the early and modern choral repertoire.
 Since Carduus’ beginnings in 2016, Ms. Druckman has grown this choir into a formidable player in the Boston music scene.
-With Carduus, Ms. Druckman has appeared on such concert series as First Mondays in Jordan Hall, Tuesday Night New Music, the Composer Celebration Series of NEC’s Preparatory Division, and NEC Opens its Doors.
+With Carduus, Ms. Druckman has appeared on such concert series as First Mondays in Jordan Hall, the Wilson Series at First Unitarian Church of Newburyport, Tuesday Night New Music, the Composer Celebration Series of NEC’s Preparatory Division, and NEC Opens its Doors.
 In her capacity as Carduus’ Director, Ms. Druckman has had several new pieces written for her, such as Canto XIII by Tyler Bouque, The Scattered Congregation by Jacob Hiser, and escuchando by Stratis Minakakis.
-In addition to these, Carduus has worked closely with such composers as Bernie Zelitch, Isaac Roth Blumfield, and Mehmet Ali Sanlikol.
+In addition to these, Carduus has worked closely with such composers as Bernie Zelitch, Linda Chase, Isaac Roth Blumfield, Derek David, and Mehmet Ali Sanlikol.
 Under Ms. Druckman’s leadership, Carduus has been the recipient of grants from the Boston Cultural Council and Choral Arts New England.
-In July of 2020, Ms. Druckman oversaw Carduus’ release of the electronic version of Bernie Zelitch’s Come Up for Air, a collaboration with the composer which raised money for the Boston Children’s Chorus.
-Carduus is currently writing a piece as an ensemble, which will be released online in the Spring of 2021, and will feature a video component from visual artists James Rouvelle and Lili Maya.
+In 2021, Carduus released "Orpheus Fragments", a piece written collaboratively by members of the ensemble, and recorded remotely at the height of the COVID-19 pandemic, featuring video art by maya+rouvelle.

 In 2018, Ms. Druckman was named Music Director of Vox Lucens, a Boston-based Renaissance Choir.
-Under her direction, Vox Lucens has performed several times in the greater Boston area, including appearances at the Boston Early Music Festival Masterclass Series, and guest services at Grace Church Newton.
-Vox Lucens is the resident ensemble at Park Avenue Congregational Church in Arlington, where they regularly perform.
-In 2020, Vox Lucens released their first album with Ms. Druckman directing.
+Under her direction, Vox Lucens has performed several times in the greater Boston area, including appearances at the Boston Early Music Festival Masterclass Series, Harvard Unitarian Universalist Church, the Park Avenue Congregational Church concert series, and guest services at Grace Church Newton.
+Vox Lucens is a resident ensemble at Saint Peter's Episcopal Church in Cambridge MA, where they regularly perform.
+In 2020, Vox Lucens released their first album with Ms. Druckman directing, "Caroling in the Light".
+Ms. Druckman also serves as Choirmaster for Opera51, where she has directed the choir for several Italian verismo operas since 2021.
+In the Fall of 2023, Ms. Druckman was also named co-director of Beneficia Lucis, one of the choirs comprising Nightsong at First Church Cambridge.

 Ms. Druckman is equally at home in the world of instrumental conducting.
 Since 2018, she has been the music director of the Grace Church Orchestra as part of the annual 9/11 Concert for Remembrance in memory of Welles Remy Crowther.
 With the Grace Church Orchestra, Ms. Druckman has performed music by Barber, Debussy, Vaughan Williams, and others, and collaborated with such soloists as Korliss Uecker, Barbara Allen, Avi Nagin, and Marti Sweet.
 As with choral music, Ms. Druckman is passionate about collaborating with living composers for instrumental ensembles.
-She has conducted premiere performances and/or readings of music by Max Grafe, Sayo Kosugi, Frank Brickle, Dominika Hwang, and Jeremy Wall, and undertaken further collaborations with composers Gregor Hübner and Ron Wasserman.
-Most recently, she was featured as a guest conductor with New England Conservatory’s Contemporary Ensemble, where she performed Dark Upon the Harp by Jacob Druckman (her grandfather), for voice, brass quintet, and percussion.
-In 2010, she founded the Columbia New Music Ensemble, which read and premiered several pieces by Columbia undergraduate composers.
-Other guest conducting appearances include performances and rehearsals with the ensembles Cygnus, counter)induction, Face the Music, the Centre Symphony Orchestra, and at the CBGB Festival accompanying Glint in instrumental arrangements of his music.
+She has conducted premiere performances and/or readings of music by Derek David, Linda Chase, Max Grafe, Ben Yee-Paulson, Mattia Maurée, Luke Haaksma, Chelsea Komschlies, Sepehr Pirasteh, and Jeremy Wall (among others), and undertaken further collaborations with composers Stratis Minakakis, Donnacha Dennehy, Tonia Ko, Gregor Hübner and Ron Wasserman.
+In 2022, Ms. Druckman served as the Mario Davidovsky Conducting Fellow at the Composers' Conference at Brandeis, where she worked closely with Vimbayi Kaziboni and the Conference Ensemble.
+In 2018, she was featured as a guest conductor with New England Conservatory’s Contemporary Ensemble, where she performed Dark Upon the Harp by Jacob Druckman (her grandfather), for voice, brass quintet, and percussion.
+Other guest conducting appearances include performances and rehearsals with the ensembles Cygnus, counter)induction, the Columbia New Music Ensemble (founded by Ms. Druckman in 2010), Face the Music, the Centre Symphony Orchestra, and at the CBGB Festival accompanying Glint in instrumental arrangements of his music.

 As a pedagogue, Ms. Druckman takes the same thoughtful approach to teaching that she does to curating.
 Since 2019, she has maintained a studio of conducting students of varied ages and levels.
 She enjoys the process of building a personal relationship with each student, to understand how they learn and what their needs are.
 She is committed to working with each student to help them attain their musical goals, whatever they may be.
 Ms. Druckman also offers lessons in a variety of musical fields apart from conducting, such as theory and ear training.